RetroAchievements/api-docs/docs/v1/feed/get-active-claims.md

 # getActiveClaims

-A call to this function returns information about all (1000 max) active set claims.
+A call to this endpoint returns information about all (1000 max) active set claims.

 ## Examples